 Clay oven at Mexicat

 There are several variations in artisanal raicilla production.
-Some use the fire-pit (palenque); others use an above-ground oven.
+Some use the fire-pit (horno); others use an above-ground oven.
 Some producers use only a single distillation; others distill twice; some use clay, others use copper.
-Mexicat trimming is done with unusual care to avoid off-flavors from the spines.
-Mexicat uses an igloo-shaped clay oven.
-They build a big fire inside and let it burn until the wall of the oven is very hot.
-They then rake out the embers and seal the agaves inside for 2 days; a batch is 3.5 tons.
+Trimming is done with unusual care to avoid off-flavors from the spines.
+Mexicat’s José Salcedo, a third- generation distiller uses an igloo-shaped clay oven.
+A batch is 3.5 tons.
+Salcedo builds a big fire inside and lets it burn until the wall of the oven is very hot.
+He then rakes out the embers and seals the agaves inside for 2 days.
 Fermentation is by wild yeasts in 200-liter tinas and takes 5-8 days.
-Mexicat’s José Salcedo, a third- generation distiller, double-distills in a copper-lined pot.
+Salcedo double-distills in a copper-lined pot.